Think you need a large, private backyard to unwind after work? Think again!

 To continue a farmhouse look, reclaim an old barrel that you can plant pots on near the garage.

-If bright colors are your style, transform your front door with a vivid paint.
+If bright colors are your style, transform your front door with vivid paint.

 Got a favorite color?
 Look for exciting chair covers to bring a pop of your flavor to your space.